antoineschaller/shopify-mcp-server/README.md

-# @akson/shopify-mcp-server
+# Shopify MCP Server

 A comprehensive Model Context Protocol (MCP) server for Shopify Admin API integration.
-This server provides 22 tools to interact with your Shopify store, enabling AI assistants to manage products, orders, customers, and more.
+This server provides 22 tools to interact with your Shopify store, enabling AI assistants like Claude to manage products, orders, customers, inventory, analytics, and more through natural language.

 ## Features